HDAT-legacy/hdat-presentatie-dh-benelux-legacy/the-brown-map.md

 - Default webstack: HTML / CSS / JS
 - Leaflet (for the map) with a plugin Leaflet Playback (heavily edited)

+## Future

+Right now you’re only viewing a prototype.
+We’ve kept the interpretation deliberately open in our presentation because we simply do not know yet what all of this tells us.
+We haven’t really had the time to do good contextual research.
+Erik is going to write his thesis on the subject so it should have a document in coming year that explores the tool and the information it provides from a proper academic viewpoint.

+Besides that we plan to add additional features.
+Academically interesting is a feature we’re already well on our way of implementing.
+We’ve enumerated on the goods in the database and build a layer that can visualize basic Minard diagrams.
+It still needs quite a bit of love, but it’s already showing cool things.
+Things like evangelical goods to show the attempts at spreading religion, or the amount of military goods to show military capability.
+The trade of metals also shows interesting patterns.
+All of these could prove to be quite interesting and academically thrustworthy if one is able to generate graphs and review (and perhaps download) the data that constructed them with a simple click.

+We’ve also got plans to add a few other layers for narrative, like major events to contextualize what is shown for people who’ve got no idea of them.
+There are many interesting events like wars, the closing and opening of diplomatic relations, etcetera.
+Together we hope to provide an interesting environment to explore the VOC in a decent manner.
+Besides that we’ve still got plenty of ideas to burn trough, but eventually time will determine how far we’ll get with that.

+Im out of time I believe.
+We’d really appreciate to know what you think!
+Test the app and leave a comment.
+We’re also at the demo later on, but you can find it online here:

+www.thebrownmap.nl

+Also to close off, we would really like to thank all our teachers at the University of Amsterdam and the Vrije Universiteit.
+In particular Marijn Koolen and Jan Hein Hoogstad and their project Coding the Humanities / Unacademic for teaching us and sponsoring us to actually be here!

+## Questions!